|Module Title||INFORMATION TECHNOLOGY AND QUANTITATIVE BIOLOGY|

-The following mathematical concepts will be set in a background of handling biological data: types of numbers; significant figures; scientific notation; units - conversion from one level to another (including SI units); logarithms, converting from number to log and back again; exponents; tables and graphs; concepts of dilution series; percentages and proportions; basic algebra; accuracy and precision in reporting results; the straight line, second and third degree polynomial functions, the exponential and power functions, allometry in plants and animals; elements of probability theory; samples and populations; relative frequency histograms and probability density curves; measures of location- mode, median, mean, measures of spread - inter-quartile range, variance, standard deviation, coefficient of variation, coefficient of skewness; the normal, Poisson and binomial distributions.
+The following mathematical concepts will be set in a background of handling biological data: types of numbers; significant figures; scientific notation; units - conversion from one level to another (including Standard SI units); logarithms, converting from number to log and back again; exponents; tables and graphs; concepts of dilution series; percentages and proportions; basic algebra; accuracy and precision in reporting results; the straight line, second and third degree polynomial functions, the exponential and power functions, allometry in plants and animals; elements of probability theory; samples and populations; relative frequency histograms and probability density curves; measures of location- mode, median, mean, measures of spread - inter-quartile range, variance, standard deviation, coefficient of variation, coefficient of skewness; the normal, Poisson and binomial distributions.

 Tutorials will include guidance on the use of information services, essay writing, oral presentation as well as discussion of topics relevant to the student's degree course.

 The Awareness and Skills Development Programme of the Careers Unit is incorporated in the module.
-This will concentrate on writing a curriculum vitae, identifying personal skills as well as developing an action plan for study in addition to consideration of the student's career on leaving university.
+This will concentrate on writing a curriculum vita, identifying personal skills as well as developing an action plan for study in addition to consideration of the student's career on leaving university.